reina3596/macreplay_v2/README.md

-# MacReplay v2 (Test Build)
+# MacReplayV2 (Test Build)

-MacReplay v2 is a lightweight IPTV portal proxy packaged for Docker on Unraid.
+MacReplayV2 is a lightweight IPTV portal proxy packaged for Docker on Unraid.
 This repository exists purely as a test sandbox, so expect limited polish and no formal support.

 ## Snapshot